vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 Your application is up and running.
 Your application is reporting that its healthy.
 GraalVM with JIT compiling, doesn't require any extra thought, it just works, similar to other JVMs.
-You have just used the GraalVM JDK with JIT Compiling!

 #### Startup Time